 Have you ever seen a Harpy Eagle?

 The Harpy Eagle is currently listed as a near threatened species across much of its South American range.
-The biggest threat to the species is from a loss of habitat due to clear cutting and cattle ranching.
+The biggest threat to the species is from a loss of habitat due to clear-cutting and cattle ranching.
 Poaching has also been an issue.
-Captive breeding programs established by the Peregrine Fund have so far kept the Harpy from reaching endangered status in South America.
+Captive breeding programs established by the Peregrine Fund have so far kept the Harpy from reaching an endangered status in South America.

 In Mexico and Central America it is a different story and here the Harpy is critically endangered.
 Countries such as Costa Rica and El Salvador have seen the Harpy all but disappear.

 The Harpy Eagle faces many challenges going forward.
 Not the least of these is the fact that the Harpy has such a low reproduction rate, which puts a lot of pressure on the species.
 This combined with the continuing destruction of the rainforest across the Amazon basin means the road ahead for the Harpy Eagle will be difficult.